dojo/docs/loader/amd.rst

   * :ref:`dojo/load`: a convenience plugin for loading dependencies computed at runtime.

   * :ref:`dojo/require`: downloads a legacy module without loading it.
-This allows the legacy codepath to be guaranteed.
+This allows the legacy code path to be guaranteed.

   * :ref:`dojo/loadInit`: causes dojo.loadInit callbacks then other legacy API functions to be executed--in particular dojo.require[After]If--that are associated with a module